Neurodivergence looks and feels different for everyone:

 Knowing what I know about my own Autism and ADHD now, would I go through assessment again for myself?

 Yes, yes, and yes.
 Delving the depths of self with this lens has allowed me to process and shift a lot of historic trauma responses and accept others and myself more easily, for the vast majority of the time.
 An assessment outcome does not take away your lived experiences or your feelings around those experiences.
 I am still making adjustments for myself.
-I love the process of learning of my own changing needs.
+I continually embrace the process of learning about my own changing needs.

 Autistic people do not need fixing, quite simply because we are not broken.